tidyverse/tidyups/004-governance.md

 ## Solution

-The following sections describes a governance model to use as a default for open source RStudio repositories (starting with those in the r-lib, tidyverse, and tidymodels organisations).
+The following sections describes a governance model to use as a default for open source RStudio repositories (starting with those in the tidyverse organisation and expanding to r-lib and tidymodels in the near future).
 It is not mandatory, but it has been designed to reflect our current best practices, and should be used unless there are compelling reasons to favour a different approach.

 The model strikes a balance between the [benevolent dictator](http://oss-watch.ac.uk/resources/benevolentdictatorgovernancemodel)